wake-digital/xyz/README.md

-### Reviewer TLDR:
+### TLDR:

-If you don't care about execution and only find the "bussiness logic" relevant, the ./scrape_all_products.ts file contains basically all of it and the getProducts function is just basically a fetch wrapper.
+If you don't care about execution and only find the "bussiness logic" relevant, the ./scrape_all_products.ts file contains basically all of it and the getProducts function is just a fetch wrapper.

 ### Dependencies:

-Node.js and NPM
+Node.js

 ### Getting started: